lunanerdderg/Reefbackend/README.md

 # Possible future features:
 * Find a way to automatically set Launch Options
 * GUI (will be in different repository)
-* Add functionality with Subnautica bought from Epic Games (currently only works with Steam)
+* Add compatibility with Subnautica bought from Epic Games (currently only works with Steam)
 * Maybe allow users to download and manage saves
 * Maybe Subnautica 2 compatibility?
 No promises.
 (I don't own Below Zero so I can't test it but maybe I might try adding compatibility for that too)
 * Possibly create a Windows version?
 Again, no promises.
 (Likelihood of Mac version is 5%, but rising with each cross-platform addition.)